Molecular Immunology

 T Cell Function

-T cells are lymphocytes that recognize antigens presented by antigen-presenting cells (APCs).
-CD4+ T cells help activate other immune cells, while CD8+ T cells directly kill infected cells.
+T cells are lymphocytes that play a central role in cell-mediated immunity.
+They recognize antigens presented by Major Histocompatibility Complex (MHC) molecules on antigen-presenting cells (APCs).
+CD4+ T cells (helper T cells) assist other immune cells, while CD8+ T cells (cytotoxic T cells) directly kill infected or cancerous cells.

 Equipment and Techniques